Ruterana/delani/README.md

 Delani studio.
 #### Project description.
-Here thera are services that are in Delani studio like
+Here thera are services that are in Delani studio like *Design
-####Design
 Our design practice offers a full range of services including brand strategy, interaction and visual design and user experience testing.
 Throughout your project, our designers create and implement visual design and workflows, solicit user feedback and work with you to make sure what gets built is what is needed.

-###Development
+*Development
 All engineers are fluent in the latest enterprise, mobile and web development technologies.
 They collaborate with your team to write, and improve code on a daily basis, using proven practices such as test-driven development and pair programming.
-###Product Management
+**Product Management
 Planning and development is iterative.
 Because we are constantly coding and testing, the products we build are always ready to go live.
 This iterative process allows for changes as business requirements evolve.
 ## Author's information
-my name is Niyitanga charlene,Am the on who developed this application.also am a student in moringa school.to know more contact me throught my email:ncharlene38@gmail.com. and  my phone number:+250783853580.
+my name is Niyitanga charlene,Am the on who developed site.also am a student in moringa school.to know more contact me throught my email:ncharlene38@gmail.com. and  my phone number:+250783853580.
 ## Setup/Installation Requirements
 * find code editor